-Companies employing recent graduates include Glen Dimplex, Dyson, Lotus, Survitec, Rockwell Collins, Terex, Leckey Design, Seven Technologies, Whale, Solmatix, Andor, Kingspan Environmental, Nacco, Intel, Accenture.
+Companies employing recent graduates include Glen Dimplex, Dyson, Lotus, Survitec, Rockwell Collins, Terex, Leckey Design, Seven Technologies, Whale, JLR, Randox, Andor, Kingspan Environmental, Nacco, Intel and Accenture.

 Whilst the vast majority of graduates are employed in product design or design engineering, some others have developed careers in other sectors such as management and education.

-Many of our former graduates have risen to the top of their fields and include many famous figures; for example:
+Many of the School's graduates have risen to the top of their fields and include many famous figures; for example:

 Michael McKay: Flight Operations Director for ESA Mars and Lunar Missions, European Space Agency